GoogleCloudPlatform/python-docs-samples/notebooks/rendered/bigquery-basics.md

 ## Write query results to a destination table

-For more information, see [Writing Query Results](https://cloud.google.com/bigquery/docs/writing-results) in the BigQuery documentation.
+For more information, see [Writing query results](https://cloud.google.com/bigquery/docs/writing-results) in the BigQuery documentation.

 ```python